-The National Council had a general liability insurance program (GLIP) through the Petition Date.
-The program is funded by payments received from the National Council, local councils, chartered units, and from investment income.
-Premiums received during 2023 for this program were \$4,125 and insurance losses, costs and provision expense were \$36,326.
-On the Consolidated Statement of Revenues, Expenses, and Other Changes in Net Assets, which includes the stated insurance losses and costs total, is \$1,844 of insurance losses and costs from other insurance programs.
-Similarly, \$1,048 is included in premiums revenue from other insurance programs.
+The National Council has a general liability insurance program (GLIP) as of December 31, 2024.
+The program is funded by payments received from the National Council, local councils, and chartered units.
+Premiums received during 2024 for this program were \$4,136 and insurance losses, costs and provision expense were \$36,728.
+On the Consolidated Statement of Revenues, Expenses, and Other Changes in Net Assets, which includes the stated insurance losses and costs total, is \$1,766 of insurance losses and costs from other insurance programs.
+Similarly, \$1,017 is included in premiums revenue from other insurance programs.

-The GLIP contained \$32,125 of investments, receivables, other assets, and \$219 of liabilities and loss contingency for a net assets of \$31,906 as of December 31, 2023.
+The GLIP contains \$37,366 of investments, receivables, and other assets for net assets of \$37,366 as of December 31, 2024.
 The net assets of the GLIP is reported within board designated net assets in the accompanying Consolidated Statement of Financial Position.